jfpanisset/aswf-infra-packer/README.md

 Although this role can build a container with a working Jenkins server, provisioned with plugins and a `config.xml` configuration file, it does not allow for fine grained configuration of Jenkins features.
 Instead it relies on interactive configuration using the Jenkins web GUI, harvesting of the XML configuration files (typically saved in the Jenkins home directory) and reintegration of these in the Ansible source directory.
 Since the Jenkins server will be started with your `config.xml` config file before specific plugins are loaded, you may not be able to fully pre-configure `config.xml`, since some plugin-specifc settings (especially related to security and authentication) can prevent Jenkins from starting when the corresponding plugins are not already loaded.
 The workaround is to maintain two `config.xml` files, one for the initial build of the container, to be subsequently replaced by the final version including all plugin-specific settings.

-This two step process is also required to pass the `VIRTUAL_HOST` and `VIRTUAL_PORT` environment variables to the Jenkins container needed for the NGINX reverse proxy.
+Unfortunately that's not even sufficient: the initial Jenkins startup without a complete configuration will not generate the file `secrets/hudson.util.Secret` which will be required to encrypt the manager password in `config.xml`, so we will need to restart Jenkins twice.
+This multi-step process is also required to pass the `VIRTUAL_HOST` and `VIRTUAL_PORT` environment variables to the Jenkins container needed for the NGINX reverse proxy.

 We set the Security Realm to use the [ldap plugin](https://plugins.jenkins.io/ldap) and point it to the `ldap.local` CNAME.
 [Notes on LDAP server setup and client authentication](https://medium.com/@griggheo/notes-on-ldap-server-setup-and-client-authentication-546f51cbd6f4) has some very useful info on how to configure the LDAP plugin in Jenkins, in particular with regards to getting certificates to work for TLS / LDAPS.
 We use the [jenkins-utils](https://github.com/tarvitz/jenkins-utils) Python module (which is Python 3 specific, and is installed via `pip3`) to encrypt the LDAP bind user password to be stored it in the `config.xml` Jenkins master configuration file.

+### Nexus 3 Configuration

+Nexus 3 is configured via the Ansible role [ansible-thoteam.nexus3-oss](https://github.com/ansible-ThoTeam/nexus3-oss) which appears to be the currently most popular, under active development Ansible role for managing Nexus 3, having taken over from `savoirfairelinux.ansible-nexus3-oss` when development ceased on that role.

 ## Building the Infrastructure